House church (China): History

-In 1949, the Chinese Communist Party (CCP) gained control of mainland China and established the People’s Republic of China (PRC).
-Shortly thereafter, well-known Christian leader Y. T. Wu authored and published “The Christian Manifesto,” which publicly supported the CCP’s policy of overseeing the church for the sake of national unity and progress and called on all Protestant Christians to follow suit.
-In the 1950s, Wu successfully oversaw the signing of “The Christian Manifesto” by roughly half of the Protestant population across China.
+In 1949, the Chinese Communist Party (CCP) gained control of mainland China and established the People's Republic of China (PRC).
+Shortly thereafter, well-known Christian leader Y. T. Wu authored and published "The Christian Manifesto", which publicly supported the CCP's policy of overseeing the church for the sake of national unity and progress and called on all Protestant Christians to follow suit.
+In the 1950s, Wu successfully oversaw the signing of "The Christian Manifesto" by roughly half of the Protestant population across China.
 He also played a key role in creating and leading the Three-Self Patriotic Movement (TSPM), a state-sanctioned governing body for Protestant Christianity in China.

-However, China’s independent churches, championed by Wang Mingdao, strongly resisted the TSPM both for its allegiance to a political entity and its liberal theological leanings.
-As a result of their refusal to join with the TSPM, an entire generation of China’s independent pastors were severely persecuted and their churches forced to close.
-These resistant churches often began meeting in undisclosed locations, such as individual homes or fields, thus gaining the name “house church.”
-Despite the TSPM’s efforts to maintain a good relationship with the CCP, it too was eventually dismantled and persecuted during the Cultural Revolution (1966–1976) so that all Christian practice in China became persecuted and hidden.
-During the period from the 1950s-1970s, the strongest house church networks could be found in China’s countryside.
+However, China's independent churches, championed by Wang Ming-Dao, strongly resisted the TSPM both for its allegiance to a political entity and its liberal theological leanings.
+As a result of their refusal to join with the TSPM, an entire generation of China's independent pastors were severely persecuted and their churches forced to close.
+These resistant churches often began meeting in undisclosed locations, such as individual homes or fields, thus gaining the name "house church".
+Despite the TSPM's efforts to maintain a good relationship with the CCP, it too was eventually dismantled and persecuted during the Cultural Revolution (1966–1976) so that all Christian practice in China became persecuted and hidden.
+During the period from the 1950s to 1970s, the strongest house church networks could be found in China's countryside.

 Due to the changes in religious policy after the end of the Cultural Revolution, in 1980, the Three-Self Patriotic Movement would be reinstated and the China Christian Council would be formed.
 Protestant congregations that wished to worship publicly registered with the TSPM, but those that did not would eventually be termed house churches.

 Since the 1990s, a number of developments have resulted from the rapid urbanization experienced in Chinese society.
 While house churches originated as being quite independent of one another, a number of house church networks have developed, with some headquartered in Henan and Zhejiang provinces.
 These networks have sent missionaries all over the country and have even started sending them abroad to neighboring states.